code-cabana/awesome/README.md

 - [Tauri](https://tauri.studio/) - Build native desktop applications with a web frontend.
 Smaller output compared to alternatives like Electron

 ## 📦 Bundlers

-Bundlers package your code and make it ready for end users

 - [esbuild](https://esbuild.github.io/) - "An extremely fast JavaScript bundler".
 Many modern app bundlers use this under the hood
 - [Vite](https://vitejs.dev/) - Modern javascript bundling for application development purposes